SECapstone/capstone/Sprint0.md

 ## Getting the starter code

 You need a GitHub account to perform all of the deliverables in the Capstone course.
 We will provision your repositories for you.
-To get started, pleaes visit the [SDMM Portal](https://sdmm.cs.ubc.ca) to confirm your GitHub account name.
+To get started, please visit the [SDMM Portal](https://sdmm.cs.ubc.ca) to confirm your GitHub account name.
 Once you are logged into that system, you can press the `Provision d0 Repository` button to get your repo all setup for you.
 We also have some resources available to you if you want some guidance for the tech stack for your machine; these are detailed in the [setup guide](../resources/setup.md) (also found in the README of your provisioned repo).

 Once your repo has been created, you'll receive an email with a link to clone your repo.
 For this course, you will be using Git to manage your code.
 A description of how to use Git is given in our brief [Git Tutorial](../resources/git.md).